What’s in your purse?

 If you’re nervous about leaving home and getting stranded without a needed item, store an emergency first aid kit in your car.
 In my car’s console, I keep a small bag with tissues, rubber gloves, a pocket knife, matches, a melt free (no chocolate) granola bar, a small bottle of water and a few other emergency items.
 This ensures we’re never stranded without items we need because we can almost always return to the car to take care of an issue.

-You may also want to create a bag to store in your desk at work with emergency essentials.
 There are many items we carry around with us that we don’t need to haul back and forth.
 We could simply leave them at home, at work or in the car and we’re covered for most situations.

 9. Store Workout and Work Items Where They Belong